jinyaoMa/my-app/README.md

 # My App (my-app)

-My App is a continuously updated service collection.
+My App is a continuously updated personal service collection.

 Prepare and install environment for development?